FabianMorag/question-generator-vite/README.md

-# question-generator-pure-react
+# question-generator-vite
-Web app to get info from API, for grade exam studying, using pure react
+Web app to get info from API, for grade exam studying